Ria424/developers-animatesdk-docs/Document_object/Document470.md

 #### Description

-Method; sets the fill settings for the Tools panel, Property inspector, and any selected shapes.
+Method; Sets the fill settings for the Tools panel, Property inspector, and any selected shapes.
 This allows a script to set the fill settings before drawing the object, rather than drawing the object, selecting it, and changing the fill settings.
 It also lets a script change the Tools panel and Property inspector fill settings.

 #### Example